When Should An Investor Sell a Value Stock?

 A Mechanical Investment Strategy?

-The above paragraph should highlight two of the biggest pitfalls when it comes to investing -- fear and greed.
+A mechanical investment strategy can help overcome two of the biggest pitfalls when it comes to investing -- fear and greed.
 More accurately, people are not perfect number-crunching robots.
 We're extremely fallible, especially when it comes to investment decisions.
 The chief drivers for investment errors are ego and the impact that emotion has on our behaviour.

 To get around this, investors sometimes adopt strict mechanical investment programs.
 This is very similar to what Benjamin Graham recommended in his book, The Intelligent Investor.
 Mechanical strategies can work fairly well to eliminate the impact of emotions, and other biases, on investment decisions.